invisibleXML/ixml/misc/pragmas.md

   ixml grammar for ixml.
 That will make some people nervous, as it makes us.

-* Should the ixml pragmas for namespace declarations cause standard XML namespace declarations for all prefixes declared?
-That would allow an XSLT or XQuery processor to understand the namespace bindings relevant for QNames appearing as nonterminal names.
-  Rationale for current decision:  it's an example, not a proposal for the spec, and it's complicated enough already.

-  *In the V proposal, this is required, since attributes and elements may be using qualified names with bound prefixes.
-In the F proposal, it's not required but it may be advantageous.
-It will probably be simpler to specify that it always happens.*

 * Allow pragmas between `alt` elements / immediately before the separator between top-level alternatives in a right-hand side?